 2) Sixty pounds of reserve honey stores is the minimum recommendation for our area.
 A deep frame full of capped stores can weigh anywhere from 6 to 10 pounds.
 So, that’d be 6 to 10 frames of deep foundation full of capped stores and some say you should plan on having as much as 12 –18 deep frames.
 If you don’t have this by now, start your fall feeding ASAP as time is running out.
 Here's more information on preparing for winter.
 Now, we switch to 2:1 syrup – that’s 2 parts sugar to 1 part water (4lbs of sugar to a half-gallon of water).
 The days are shorter and cooler so the bees do not need the extra moisture to help cool the hive.
 Take any late honey off.
-Remove all queen excluders.
-Bees could move above the excluder into a feeder or super and leave the queen below.
+Remove all queen excluders to avoid the bees moving above the excluder into a feeder or super leaving the queen below.

 3) As for the moisture, the huddling cluster of overwintering bees produces a water vapor similar to the exhaled breath of air that we produce.
 The cooler outside air can cause the moisture particles to condense and fall back down on the bees as water drops.
 This, in turn, causes them to freeze.
 So be cognizant of excess water in the hive and provide ventilation all winter.
 (For information on moisture boards)